Skip to content

 • The staging environment mirrors production but is safe for test transactions.

-Deposits (Receiving Payments)
+Lightning Deposits (Receiving Lightning Payments)

 A deposit is the process of receiving a payment from an end user using the ElenPAY payment widget.